 “Yes, but then you’d have people driving around like they do for the Christmas lights.”

 Imagine that – instead of expensive and wasteful plastic Christmas lights and decorations, you’d have trees, shrubs, gardens, flowers… Sounds like a change in the right direction to me.
-Could Christmas 2019 be the first of many?
+Could this Christmas be the first of many?